NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Menus and text have been translated to English
 - Screen doesn't slow down on character death
 - Music doesn't stop on pause
-- Default option for time changed from 60 to 90 seconds
 - Stage select screen has diagrams with sizes for the stages
 - Unlocks everything by default
 - Stand resets intangibility
 - Jump land, throw miss, more hit states can be grabbed
 - Turn around is three frames faster
 - Dash transitions to run on frame 6 (from 8)
-- Overhead throws cannot be subbed for the first ten frames after being thrown
+- Throws cannot be subbed for the first 10 frames of launch
 - New backdashes instead of back flips
 - Landing on your face, bouncing on your back or face, and crumple restores your ability to substitute
 - Air and Ground grab breaks have guard frames that guard against normal and special attacks